kris-dev-hub/globallinks/README.md

 - **Number of Threads:** `2` - Number of threads to use (ranging from 1 to 16).

 ### Resource Utilization and Performance
-- **Memory Usage:** One segment typically consumes approximately 1.5 GB of RAM.
+- **Memory Usage:** One tread typically consumes approximately 1.5 GB of RAM.
 Therefore, running 4 threads will require about 6 GB of RAM.
 - **Processing Time:** The time taken to process one segment varies depending on CPU and network speed.
 It generally takes a few hours.

 ### Data Storage